Thairath Online

 ภาพจาก iStock

-2. Eating sugar and refined white carbs.
+2. Eating sugar and refined carbohydrates

 ภาพจาก iStock

-3. Eating too late at night.
+3. Eating dinner too late

-4. Drinking alcohol to relax during dinner.
+4. Drinking alcohol to relax at dinner

-5. Eating foods that cause acid reflux.
+5. Eating foods that cause “acid reflux”

-.
 Source:Parade